 Ingredients

-- 1 tbsp Granulated Gelatin or 1 envalope
+- 1 tablespoon granulated gelatin, or 1 envelope

-- 1 t Vanilla Extract, or the seed of one vanilla bean or 1/2 t Vanilla paste
+- 1 teaspoon vanilla extract, or the seed of one vanilla bean, or 1/2 teaspoon vanilla paste

 Instructions

-- As soon as it starts to boil bring the heat down to low and simmer for 10min.
+- As soon as it starts to boil, bring the heat down to low and simmer for 10 minutes.

 - Pour the liquid through a sieve to collect and discard all the hibiscus.

 - Transfer the liquid back to the saucepan.
 Turn the heat on low and add the gelatin to the mixture.
-Stir well till all the gelatin has dissolved, about 5min.
+Stir well until all the gelatin has dissolved, about 5 minutes.

-- I do suggest to run the liquid through the sieve one more time, in case there is any gelatin pieces left undissolved.
+- I do suggest running the liquid through the sieve again in case any gelatin pieces are left undissolved.

 - Turn off the heat and add the vanilla.